-Creams and balms are applied like any other pain relief, hot or cold, or anti-inflammatory cream.
+Creams and balms are applied like any other relief, hot or cold, or cream.
 Apply it to the surface of the wounded area, being careful not to use it on broken skin.
-Those that choose to use CBD as a balm, cream, or ointment, often need it to treat a skin condition or a sprain/muscle injury.
+Those that choose to use CBD as a balm, cream, or ointment, often used to treat a skin condition or a sprain

 Apply as directed, straight onto the skin.
 Let it absorb naturally without rubbing it all the way in.
 Creams and balms should be used for external injuries only.

-- Can be applied straight to the source of pain
+- Can be applied straight to the source the issue

 - It is the least conspicuous way to take CBD